-Extra credit: I do not offer extra credit or bonus assignments.
+Bonus/ extra credit points: I do not offer extra credit or bonus assignments.
 Students who are concerned about their course average should meet with me during office hours so that we can discuss their class performance and ways to improve their grades.